 Let’s get on with it!

-Your email subject lines are probably the first thing your email receiver gets to read (apart from your name) and plays a huge role in helping your reader decide whether to click open your email or not!
+Your email subject lines are probably the first thing your email receiver gets to read (apart from your name) and play a huge role in helping your reader decide whether to click open your email or not!

 And the trickiest part is, you never know what mood your subscriber is in!
 So, it’s always best to play the safe game!